Perennial sweet pea aka Lathyrus latifolius [LAY-thy-russ lat-ee-FOH-lee-us] is a rhizomatous herbaceous perennial. Known as:

 When left to its own devices with nothing to climb, the plant will ramble as far as it can grow as a groundcover approximately 4″ to 8″ inches high.
 When it has support, it will climb to a height of 6′ to 9′ feet.

-The perennial sweet pea blooms from June through late September producing great masses of scentless blossoms.
+The perennial sweet pea blooms from late spring or early summer (June through late September), producing great masses of scentless blossoms.

-Its flowers are impressively showy in shades of white, pinkish purple and rose.
+Its flowers borne on winged stems are impressively showy in pastel shades of white, pinkish purple, and rose.

 Even though the blossoms are not fragrant, they are attractive to butterflies, hummingbirds, bees, and other pollinators.

-Perennial sweet pea vine produces flowers in abundance throughout the summer and into the fall.
+The perennial sweet pea vine produces abundant flowers throughout the summer and into the fall.

 To encourage more blooms, be sure to deadhead spent flowers.
-If you don’t deadhead, the plant will produce seedpods which resemble those of an edible pea plant.
+If you don’t deadhead, the plant will produce seedpods that resemble those of an edible pea plant.

-While sweet peas can tolerate some light shade, it does best in full sun with night temperatures that do not fall below 50 degrees Fahrenheit during the growing season.
+While sweet pea plants can tolerate some light shade, it does best in full sun with night temperatures that do not fall below 50° degrees Fahrenheit during the growing season.

 It’s best to keep the soil evenly moist throughout the growing season.
 Use ground watering techniques (soaker hoses or drip irrigation) to avoid problems with fungal infection.